University Distinguished Professor, Philosophy, The New School for Social Research

 Visiting Fellow, Regent’s Park College, University of Oxford, UK

 I was born and raised near Seattle, WA.
 I did an AB in Philosophy at Harvard, with Hilary Putnam as my thesis advisor, and a PhD in Philosophy at the University of Pittsburgh, where my doctoral dissertation was supervised by John McDowell.
-I was hired in the Philosophy Department at the New School’s Graduate Faculty of Political and Social Science (now the New School for Social Research), a few months after finishing my PhD, in 2000, and I have spent most of my career there, while also briefly holding a chair in philosophy at Oxford, as well as visiting positions in philosophy at Humboldt University and the University of Innsbruck.
-I will hold a further visiting position in philosophy at the Sorbonne in 2021, and I will be a Visiting Fellow at All Souls College, Oxford in 2021-2022.
+I was hired in the Philosophy Department at the New School’s Graduate Faculty of Political and Social Science (now the New School for Social Research), a few months after finishing my PhD, in 2000, and I have spent most of my career there, while also briefly holding a chair in philosophy at Oxford, as well as visiting positions in philosophy at Humboldt University, the University of Innsbruck and the University of Paris-1 Pantheon Sorbonne.
+I will be a Visiting Fellow at All Souls College, Oxford in 2021-2022 (MT/HT).

-The following is a recent interview conducted by Richard Marshall of the website 3:16.
+The following is a 2020 interview conducted by Richard Marshall of the website 3:16.
 The full interview is available here.

 ‘It was already clear to me that mainstream research programs in …[philosophy of mind]…. depend for their fundamental structures on the narrower, or subjectivity-extruding, conception of objectivity.
 I was committed to developing an approach to mind that rejects these structures, making room for an account of mental concepts as metaphysically transparent and irreducibly ethical.’